Expulsion of Germans from Czechoslovakia

 The expulsions were carried out by order of local authorities, mostly by groups of armed volunteers.
 However, in some cases it was initiated or pursued with the assistance of the regular army.
 Several thousand Germans died violently during the expulsion, with many more perishing from hunger and illness as a result.
-The expulsion process, according to the Potsdam Conference's decisions, began on 25 January 1946 and continued until October 1946.
-Roughly 1.3 million ethnic Germans were deported to the American zone (West Germany), and an estimated 800,000 were deported to the Soviet zone (East Germany).
+The expulsion process, according to the Potsdam Conference's decisions, officially began on 25 January 1946 and continued until October 1946.
+Roughly 1.3 million ethnic Germans were deported to the American zone, and an estimated 800,000 were deported to the Soviet zone.

-The expulsions ended in 1948, but not all Germans were expelled; estimates for the total number of non-expulsions range from approximately 160,000 to 250,000.
+The expulsions ended in 1948, but not all Germans were expelled; estimates for the total number of non-expulsions range from approximately 160,000 to 250,000, or about to per cent.

-The West German government in 1958 estimated the ethnic German death toll during the expulsion period to be about 270,000, a figure that has been cited in historical literature since then.
-Research by a joint German and Czech commission of historians in 1995 found that the previous demographic estimates of 220,000 to 270,000 deaths were overstated and based on faulty information; they concluded that the actual death toll was at least 15,000 persons, and that it could range up to a maximum of 30,000 dead if one assumes that some deaths were not reported.
-The Commission statement also said that German records show 18,889 confirmed deaths including 3,411 suicides.
-Czech records indicated 22,247 deaths including 6,667 unexplained cases or suicides.
+In 1958, the West German government estimated the ethnic German death toll during the expulsion period to be about 270,000, a figure that has been cited in historical literature since then.
+Research by a joint German and Czech commission of historians in 1995 claimed that the previous demographic estimates of 220,000 to 270,000 deaths were overstated and based on faulty information; they concluded that the actual death toll was at least 15,000 persons, and that it could range up to a maximum of 30,000 persons if one assumes that some deaths were not reported.
+The commission statement also said that German records show 18,889 confirmed deaths including 3,411 suicides; Czech records indicated 22,247 deaths including 6,667 unexplained cases or suicides.

-The German Church Search Service was able to confirm the deaths of 14,215 persons during the expulsions from Czechoslovakia (6,316 violent deaths, 6,989 in internment camps and 907 in the USSR as forced laborers).
+The German Church Search Service was able to confirm the deaths of 14,215 persons during the expulsions from Czechoslovakia (6,316 violent deaths, 6,989 in internment camps and 907 in the USSR as forced labourers).